Lawmakers plan ahead for federal COVID-19 vaccine mandate; Could a ‘special session’ be coming?

-Sen. Renee Erickson, R-Wichita, who chairs the state’s Special Committee on Government Overreach and the Impact of COVID-19 Vaccine Mandates, said their goal is to plan the next move.
+Sen. Renee Erickson, R-Wichita, chair of the state’s Special Committee on Government Overreach and the Impact of COVID-19 Vaccine Mandates, said their goal is to plan the next move.

 “The goal of the committee is to look at what we can do as a state to protect Kansans’ freedoms and rights,” Erickson said.
 “I believe if you want to get the vaccine, you should get the vaccine, and if you don’t, you shouldn’t be forced to.”